 - What type of work environment do you prefer?

 - What do you think you can contribute to our company?

 When possible, tell a brief story that showcases a qualification.
 For instance, when asked if you have attention to detail, you can share a brief anecdote about how you caught an error in a report your company was about to send out.

 You want to be prepared with responses, but you also don’t want to sound too rehearsed.
 Don’t worry too much about making grammar mistakes.
 Instead, focus on being professional, friendly, and polite while getting your point across.

-As you prepare for job interviews, if you’d like ProofreadingServices.com to review your English resume and cover letters for errors, please contact us.
+As you prepare for job interviews, if you’d like ProofreadingServices.com to write or rewrite your English resume and cover letters, explore this service.